 Another time I’ll lower my price is for the items that are subject to a long term storage fee.
 On February 15th and August 15th of every year, FBA conducts an inventory cleanup.
 On these dates, any inventory units that have been in a FBA warehouse for over 365 days will be assessed a fee of $22.50 per cubic foot.
 This is a HUGE fee and is to be avoided at all costs.
-The only nice thing about the long term storage fee is that FBA exempts one unit of each applicable product.
-This means that if you have 5 identical items that have been in a FBA warehouse for over 365 days, then you’ll only be charged the long term storage fee for 4 of those items.
 Around two months before the long term storage fees hit, I’ll search my inventory and find the items that might be charged with this fee.
-I’ll lower my prices to match the lowest price in the hopes that they will sell before the fee hits.
+Most of the time, I’ll lower my prices to match the lowest price in the hopes that they will sell before the fee hits.
 Amazon is even kind enough to send you a few warning emails that this fee is approaching, along with a link where you can see what items you are selling apply for the fee.

 There are currently only two times I pull certain inventory that has not sold.
 The first reason is if the sales rank is too high paired with the profit margin being too low.
 If I have a book with a sales rank of 7 million that I’ll only make a few bucks on, then I’ll have it sent back to me.
 The second reason I have items sent back is if they qualify for the long term storage fees (and don’t sell after I lower my prices, as stated above).
 Most likely, I’ll add these returned items to a box I keep at home for stuff I want to sell next time I have a garage sale.